Approximate Q-Learning for Controlled Diffusion Processes and its Near Optimality: Introduction

 \section{Introduction}

-The goal of this paper is to develop a convergent reinforcement algorithm when the decision maker only has access to the state process and the cost realizations, and establish error bounds for the performance of the learned control process compared to the optimal admissible control as a function of the algorithm parameters.
+The goal of this paper is to develop a convergent learning algorithm for controlled diffusion processes when the decision maker only has access to the state process and the cost realizations, and establish error bounds for the performance of the learned control process compared to the optimal admissible control as a function of the algorithm parameters.